 Some primal urge took over and I start building yet another guideboat.
 I fear building boats is in my family tree.
 With the last name Fisher it is likely that there is a strong family connection with boats and boat building.
-Then too, my father built a small sailboat that he and my mother raced.
+Then too, my father built a small sailboat that he and my mother raced on the Chesapeake Bay.
 You have read about my Uncle Don and the Whitehall he built.

 This time around I will build a guideboat as closely as I can to how the old master builders did in the late 1800’s.
 I will use hackmatack roots for the stems and ribs and quarter sawn Eastern white pine for the planking.

 How do I source these rather exotic materials?
 Fortunately I have a friend who can help.
 Josh and I became close friends in the year 2000.
 This was the year my wife Fran and I spent in the Adirondacks.
 I volunteered at the Adirondack Museum in several different capacities.
 Halley Bond, then the Museum’s curator of the Museum’s small boat collection, decided to initiate a guideboat building living exhibit.
 A boat builder would construct a guideboat on site before the Museum visitor’s very eyes.
 Josh had been hired as an intern, having just graduated from the Newport Rhode Island boat building school.
 So he assumed the role of builder.
 Since I had built a guideboat, I became a docent.
 I would answer the visitor’s questions so that Josh could devote his full attention to boat building.

 Josh left the Adirondacks after his internship was over and set up shop in northern Wisconsin right near Lake Superior.
 He knew that there was a need for hackmatack knees for boat building and other uses.
 There had been a fellow who had a corner on the knee market; Newman, who called his business Newman’s Knees.
 Tragically he was killed in a logging accident.